Adult Development and Ageing

 State and understand the major issues relating to the adult life cycle and ageing.

-To achieve this objective you must do the readings from the text every week and engage with the associated online learning activities, including any presentations, additional web resources, online discussions, essay, tests and the journal.Linked to the following assessments:• Multi-choice Tests (3)
+To achieve this objective you must do the readings from the text every week and engage with the associated online learning activities, including any presentations, additional web resources, online discussions, essay, tests and the journal.Linked to the following assessments:• Multi-choice quizzes (3)